10 Best things to do in Sabugal

 #1 Explore Sabugal Castle

-Considered by many one of the most beautiful castles in Portugal, Sabugal Castle is the main attraction in the city of Sabugal.
+Many consider Sabugal Castle one of the most beautiful castles in Portugal.
 Due to its dominant location, the castle is visible from anywhere in Sabugal and offers beautiful views from the walls and the keep.
-It’s possible to climb and explore the interior of the 5 corners keep.
+It’s possible to climb and explore the interior of the five-cornered keep.

 This castle is also famous for being the setting of one of the most famous legends in Portugal’s history – the miracle of the roses.
 Queen Elizabeth of Portugal was very devoted and charitable.
-One day she was taking bread to the poor when she was caught by the king who asked what she was carrying.
+One day, she was taking bread to the poor when she was caught by the king, who asked what she was carrying.
 She answered, “It’s roses, sir, it’s roses”.
 As it was winter, the king asked to see them, and when she opened the bag, the bread had turned into roses.

-#2 Relax by the Coa river in Devesa beach
+#2 Relax by the Coa River in Devesa beach

 It has a small cafe offering food, drinks and ice creams, lifeguards and picnic tables making it a nice destination to relax cool down for a few hours.